-【Tohoku Alps】The source of all blessings.
-The magnificent peak 'Iide Mountain'
+[Tohoku Alps] The source of all blessings.
+The majestic peak 'Iideyama'

-The main peak of Bandai-Asahi National Park, spanning Fukushima, Yamagata, and Niigata prefectures, is 'Iide Mountain (いいでさん)'.
-Known as one of Japan's 100 famous mountains, it is also referred to as the 'Tohoku Alps' due to its grand and profound mountain shape.
-Its majestic appearance, seen from the city of Kitakata, truly embodies the dignity of a regional symbol.
+The main peak of Bandai-Asahi National Park, spanning Fukushima, Yamagata, and Niigata, is 'Iideyama'.
+Known as one of Japan's 100 famous mountains, it is referred to as the 'Tohoku Alps' due to its grand and profound mountain shape.
+Its appearance from the city of Kitakata is truly filled with the dignity of being a regional symbol.

 ■ Miracle alpine plants and beautiful snowfields nurtured by heavy snowfall areas

-Located in one of Japan's heaviest snowfall regions, a significant feature is the dynamic snowfields (residual snow) that remain even in midsummer.
+Located in one of Japan's heaviest snowfall areas, a significant feature is that dynamic snowfields (residual snow) remain even in midsummer.

-- Heavenly paradise: The contrast between the white shining snow and the vibrant green of delicate alpine plants that bloom in unison to celebrate the short summer is breathtakingly beautiful.
+- Heavenly paradise: The contrast of the white shining snow and the vibrant green of delicate alpine plants blooming all at once to celebrate the short summer is breathtakingly beautiful.

-- Untouched nature: A mystical landscape unfolds where the great outdoors remains untouched by human hands.
+- Untouched nature: A mystical landscape unfolds where the great nature remains untouched by human intellect.

 ■ The source of life supporting Kitakata's 'food' and 'sake'